TIP-Global-Health/eheza-documentation/content/user_docs/nutrition-dashboards-chw.md

 weight: 6

 ---
-Allows CHWs to see the # of nutrition encounters she has conducted, the percentage of children with good nutrition, and the prevalence/incidence of malnutrition by subtype.
+Allows CHWs to see the number of nutrition encounters she has conducted, the percentage of children with good nutrition, and the prevalence/incidence of malnutrition by subtype.

+{{< media image_path="/uploads/chw-nutrition-dashboard.png" class="half" >}}